 For a time, the Harbor Tunnel Thruway and John F. Kennedy Memorial Highway were both a part of Interstate 95.
 This alignment of Interstate 95 lasted until the sections through Baltimore were built.
 The Harbor Tunnel Thruway ended at U.S. 1 (Exit 3) until Interstate 95 was completed southwest of the Beltway.

 Interstate 895 features a spur route between the Harbor Tunnel Thruway and Interstate 97 & Maryland 2 (Ritchie Highway) at Glen Burnie.
 The freeway allows southbound travelers direct access to the southbound beginning of Interstate 97 and the Ritchie Highway just south of the Beltway.
-Interstate 895 Spur northbound brings Maryland 2 and Interstate 97 northbound drivers directly onto Interstate 895 northbound ahead of the Harbor Tunnel itself.
+Interstate 895 Spur northbound brings Maryland 2 and Interstate 97 northbound drivers directly onto Interstate 895 north ahead of the Harbor Tunnel.

-The K-Truss Bridge west of Baltimore Harbor Tunnel will be redecked between August and October 2012.
-During the $3.9-million project, lanes will be restricted at times to just two overall or reduced in width.
-Additional work focuses on repairing the steel structure of the span.1
+The K-Truss Bridge west of Baltimore Harbor Tunnel was redecked between August and October 2012.
+During the $3.9-million project, lanes were restricted at times to just two overall or reduced in width.
+Additional work focused on repairing the steel structure of the span.1

 Interstate 895 Maryland Guides

 - "Harbor Tunnel bridge project enters toughest phase for drivers."
 The Baltimore Sun, August 1, 2012.